Have you ever thought about starting a vintage booth business? Here’s what you need to know to get started. It’s pretty easy and so much fun!

 - Supply a stack of business cards so the customer can reach you with any questions.

 - Vintage booth shoppers are not like those of us who like to pick.
 This is important to remember.
 They want a pleasant shopping experience and want to be sold.

 - The entire booth should be aesthetically pleasing.

 - Plan on fluffing and restocking at least every 1-2 weeks.

 - Use risers, like stools, to stack up your merchandise.

 How to Start Selling in an Antique Booth

 Custom price tags are a charming way to show how much you care for the items you are selling, adding value to your brand, too.

 Next, I ordered this custom sign to hang proudly in the booth with my Dabbling & Decorating logo.

 Do you have a partner, spouse, or friend who uses your tools and never puts them back where they belong?
-Then my third suggestion is a “Bag of Lady’s Tools“.
+My third suggestion is a “Bag of Lady’s Tools.”
 I swear by these ever since my girlfriend introduced me to them!
-I always know where they are and since they’re pink, nobody feels the urge to steal them…
+I always know where they are, and since they’re pink, nobody feels the urge to steal them…

 They are perfect to have on hand to hang that valuable picture, fix broken merchandise, touch up dings and dents, etc… Helping to keep your booth in tip-top shape.